fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/03_pointers.md

 The variable `x` is of type `int` and holds `10` (a numeric value).

-The variable `ptr` is of type `int*` and holds `0x7ffd4e6c179c` (an address)
+The variable `ptr` is of type `int*` and holds `0x7ffd4e6c179c` (an address).

 ## pointer types

 All pointers (at the hardware level) are the same.
 On 32-bit systems they occupy 4 bytes (32 bits) and on 64 bit systems they occupy 8 bytes (64 bits).

 Still, at the language level they differ by the type they point to.
-All `int*`, `double*`, `long*` etc are the same in the machine instructions but they are differentiated at the language level for type safety purposes.
+All `int*`, `double*`, `long*` etc are the same in the machine instructions but they are distinguished at the language level for type safety purposes.
 If it was not the case, if we had a pointer we would not know to interpret that data (and how many memory cells that data spans).

+TODO def block

+All pointer types on the given architecture occupy the same amount of bytes - they just hold an address.
+Types of pointers are used to specify how data they point to should be interpreted.

 ## RAM limit